Scroll to content

 Miss Reid and Mrs Mutarah are the Reception teachers and are assisted by Mrs Miss Hulstone who is our fantastic Early Years Practitioner and Miss Thorpe and Miss Shingler who are amazing Learning Support practitioners.

-We would like to welcome you back after the Christmas break and hope you enjoyed your time off together.
+We would like to welcome you back after the Easter break and hope you enjoyed your time off together.

 In Reception, we learn alongside the Development Matters National Curriculum for children in the Early Years Foundation Stage.
 Throughout all of our work, the staff in Reception will be assessing the children against the objectives outlined within this document and also use it to ensure that all individual needs are being met.